-The qualified investment in qualifying advanced coal project
+- The qualified investment in qualifying advanced coal project property for lines 5a through 5c. - The qualified investment in qualifying gasification project property for lines 6a and 6b. - The qualified investment in qualifying advanced energy project property for line 7. - The information for lines 11b through 11j and 11m for the rehabilitation credit.

-- property for lines 5a through 5c. - The qualified investment in qualifying gasification project property for lines 6a and 6b. - The qualified investment in qualifying advanced energy project property for line 7. - The qualified investment in qualifying therapeutic discovery projects for line 8.
-The information for lines 11b through 11j and 11m for the - rehabilitation credit. - The basis of energy property for lines 12a, 12b, 12c, 12f, 12i, 12l, 12o, 12q, 12r, and 12s. - The kilowatt capacity for lines 12d, 12g, and 12j - The megawatt capacity or horsepower for line 12m.
+- The basis of energy property for lines 12a, 12b, 12c, 12f, 12i, 12l, 12o, 12q, 12r, and 12s. - The kilowatt capacity for lines 12d, 12g, and 12j. - The megawatt capacity or horsepower for line 12m.

-Part I. Information Regarding the Election To Treat the Lessee as the Purchaser of Investment Credit Property service and the lessor will generally not be entitled to such a
+Part I. Information Regarding the Election To Treat the Lessee as the Purchaser of Investment Credit Property

 If you lease property to someone else, you may elect to treat all or part of your investment in new property as if it were made by the person who is leasing it from you.
-Once the election is made, the lessee will be entitled to an investment credit for that property for the tax year in which the property is placed in
+Once the election is made, the lessee will be entitled to an investment credit for that property for the tax year in which the property is placed in service and the lessor will generally not be entitled to such a credit